Marblehead's Yacht Club

 In the 1980's, the MYC purchased 3 Crosby launches which are still used today and each named after a prominent member.
 We continue to provide rowing skiffs so members can access their boats after launch hours.
 The MYC hosts several sailing regattas and many social events for its members including Kentucky derby party, music on the deck, July 4th cookout, ice-cream socials, wine tasting, and chowder parties and many more events.
 The MYC's Galley Restaurant enables members and guests to dine on the deck (BYOB) and enjoy the fabulous views of the harbor.

 Marblehead Yacht Club is a vibrant and fun small yacht club that was named Massachusetts Bay's Yacht Club of the Year in 2019.
 Its members comprise a mix of sailors, power boaters and kayakers along with non-boating associate members who enjoy friendship and activities offered at the club.
 The goal of the Flag Officers and Board of Directors is to maintain the "Best Small Yacht Club" in New England.

 If you are considering membership, we welcome you to come visit our Club and speak to our members and our Club Manager Bill Kilham.
 We offer Active Memberships for those desiring launch service and Associate Memberships for those who want to use the clubhouse facilities and have access to kayak storage.

 The Marblehead Yacht Club's annual dues are modest because many members volunteer their time and skills in the operation of the Club.
-It is a great way to contribute to the Club while getting to know other members and sharing sea stories.
-We welcome new members with or without boats as our membership is open to the public.
+Membership is open to the public.
 You will find our Membership Application to be an easy process.